zer0cache/matic-docs/docs/validate/validator/introduction.md

 ### Overview

-Matic Network relies on a set of validators to secure the network.
+Polygon relies on a set of validators to secure the network.
 The role of validators is to run a full node; produce blocks, validate and participate in consensus and commit checkpoints on the main-chain.
 To become a validator, one needs to stake their Matic tokens with staking management contracts residing on the main-chain.

 Heimdall reads the events emitted by the staking contracts to pick the validators for the current set with their updated stake ratio, which is used also by Bor while producing blocks.